alexdepalex/k8s-from-scratch-meetup/slides.md

 ```
 journalctl -fu kube-kubelet
 ```
-Press CTRL-C to cancel following the log.
+Press CTRL-C to cancel following the log

 !SUB
 *Verify that the master is visible*